 Show your support for Crystal Palace and put your money where your mouth is!

 Who will score first or last, will Crystal Palace shock everyone and bag a hat-trick!
-With Coral you can bet on nearly every game, domestic league and cup game, Plus many european leagues and major internationals.
+With Betfair you can bet on nearly every game, domestic league and cup game, Plus many european leagues and major internationals.

 Crystal Palace Football Club is based in South Norwood, London.
 They currently play in the highest level in English football, the Premier League.
 Since 1964, the club has mostly played in the top two leagues of English football.
 The club was founded in 1905 at the site of the famous Crystal Palace Exhibition building by the owners of the FA Cup Final stadium.

 In 1973 the club modernised its image, changing the nickname from The Glaziers to "The Eagles" and ending the 68-year association with claret and blue by introducing the red-and-blue vertical stripes now associated with the club.
 The club stabilised itself in the top two divisions with promotions in 1977 and 1979, the latter saw the club crowned as Division Two champions.